wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-integration.md

 11. Under **Build Preset**, click **Micro Integrator**.

      !!! info
-         The build preset specifies the type of build that Choreo needs to run for the component (for example, Choreo needs to run a micro integrator build for components developed via the [WSO2 Integration Studio]((https://wso2.com/integration/integration-studio/), a Ballerina build for a component added via a Ballerina project etc.).
+         The build preset specifies the type of build that Choreo needs to run for the component (for example, Choreo needs to run a micro integrator build for components developed via the [WSO2 Integration Studio]((https://wso2.com/integration/integration-studio/), a Ballerina build for a component added via a Ballerina project etc.,).

 12. Enter information related to the `MI Hello World` project as follows: